Collection: Annie's Annuals - Ceanothus (California Lilac)

 Growth & Garden Use

-Ideal for intermediate and advanced gardeners, Ceanothus thrives in dry, sunny conditions where water is scarce.
-Beginners can succeed with proper siting.
-It’s not suited to containers but excels as a focal shrub, hedge, or slope cover.
-Well adapted to hot, dry, and even coastal climates.
+Ceanothus thrives in dry, sunny conditions where water is scarce.
+They're generally not well-suited to containers but excel as a focal shrub, hedge, or slope cover and are well adapted to various hot, dry, and even coastal climates.

 Wildlife & Pollinator Appeal